 It has controsl to hide or unhide the current gizmo or all the gizmos of the scene.

 Here you can change the basic parameters of the selected spline/s, such as the thickness, sides, steps, etc.

 Lets you easily create a spline growth animation for a helix generated with this tool.

 You can set the Animation Time Range and the Easing.

 SuperHelix Pro Rollout

 Here is the Activate SuperHelix Pro button.
 If you press it, a dialog pops-up, where you can enter the license activation key for this product.
-The script will connect to the server and validate the license you have.
+The plugin will connect to the server and validate the license you have.
 If it’s correct, a success message will appear and the pro version features will be activated.

 Help / About Rollout